Vytalyi/portfolio/src/content/case_studies/i18n-for-exacttarget.md

   [
-    "Developed i18n solution with performance & scalability in mind.", "Made complex refactoring of existing codebase to support dynamic translations.", "Developed helper apps to speedup development - Bing Translator to provide default translations, Resource Manager to sync resources with latest translations, Code Validator to collect all places with translations, built on regexes..", "Developed Visual Studio plugin with automated detection of ", ]
+    "Developed i18n solution with performance & scalability in mind.", "Made complex refactoring of existing codebase to support dynamic translations.", "Developed helper apps to speedup development - Bing Translator to provide default translations, Resource Manager to sync resources with latest translations, Code Validator to collect all places with translations, built on regexes.", "Developed Visual Studio plugin with automated detection of translation hook.", ]
 images: [
   "./images/i18n-for-exacttarget/1.jpg"